bcm-uga/hadaca3/README.md

 Participants will submit their method in the form of an R program, which will then be ingested and scored using a ground truth matrix.
 In the final phase of this challenge, the best method submitted by each participant will be evaluated on a different dataset.
 The aim of this final phase is to ensure the method is not overfitted.

-This projects contains 3 main folder :
+This project contains three main folders:
-- phase-0-smoothie : The toy challenge
+- phase-0-smoothie: A toy challenge.
-- phase-1_2_3 : This folder contais all the pages that created the official challenge HADACA3 held on decemebr 2024
+- phase-1_2_3: This folder contains all the pages that created the official HADACA3 challenge, held in December 2024.
-- hadaca3 bootcamp : This folder contain a new challenge with only one phase 2 but benefit from post Hadaca3 update like usage of HDF5 data instead of RDS to improve python compatibility !
+- hadaca3-bootcamp: This folder contains a new challenge with only one phase (Phase 2) but benefits from post-HADACA3 updates, such as the use of HDF5 data instead of RDS to improve Python compatibility.
+In this version, the full dataset from the previous Phase 2 is provided to participants, including ground-truth files.
+However, the platform will evaluate participants on a Phase 3 dataset, which remains hidden.

 ## Conda environement